jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 You may expect that the output is mean = 2.5 ... but

-It's because the mean() function doesn't take `df$x` for data_var but `x`.
-It would be best if you linked x with the environment variable.
+It's because the mean() function doesn't take `df$x` for data_var but `x.` So it would be best if you linked x with the environment variable.

 ```r